cloudwego/cloudwego.github.io/content/en/docs/hertz/tutorials/basic-feature/context/response.md

 ### SetBodyStream

 Set Body Stream and optional Body Size.
+This function is used for streaming processing on Hertz Server, as detailed in [Streaming](/docs/hertz/tutorials/basic-feature/engine/#streaming).

 > Note: When the bodySize is less than 0, all data is written.
 When it is greater than or equal to 0, data is written based on the set bodySize size.